MFT | AS2

 Thanura Jayatissa

 In today’s fast-paced and competitive environment, businesses encounter various security threats.
 To safeguard and reliably transfer their sensitive, business-critical data, it’s crucial for businesses to utilize a secure file transfer solution capable of transferring data securely and efficiently, irrespective of file size, transfer volume, and complexity.
-In this blog post, we will discuss two file transfer hosting methods and provide insights to help you choose the best option for your business needs.
+In this guide, we compare on-premises vs cloud file transfer to help you understand the key differences and choose the best option for your business needs.

 On-Premises File Transfer